 I was unable to complete the development of typewritten notes due to an overload of other obligations around week 8 of the Spring 2024 semester.
 I plan to complete the task of typing up my 8.962 notes in a future semester; for now, I leave things here.
 The previous handwritten notes which go with the Spring 2020 version of the course are still available at this link, should you be interested my original version for some reason.

 Please note that these notes are provided as is; I don't guarantee that they are free of typos or stupid mistakes.
-Indeed, by comparing the new typewritten version with the older typed version, you may very well various errors have been corrected.
-It is not out of the question that new errors have been introduced.
+Indeed, by comparing the new typewritten version with the older typed version, you may very well find that various errors have been corrected.
+However, it is not out of the question that new errors have been introduced.
 If you find something that appears to be egregiously wrong, please let me know.
 Chances are I already know, but haven't had the bandwidth to correct it yet.
 If it's something really bad, I will do my utmost to post a correction when I have time.
 Please don't hold your breath waiting!

 2. Spacetime and geometry II: Vectors and tensors; some important 4-vectors; derivatives of vectors; 1-forms.